Leicester City - Manchester United: Stream, how to watch, lineups, odds

 Team news

-Leicester will be without Caglar Soyuncu who is suspended, while James Maddison and Ben Chilwell are out through injury, so too is Ricardo Pereira while Marc Albrighton could play some part.
+Leicester will be without Caglar Soyuncu who is suspended, while James Maddison and Ben Chilwell are out through injury, so too is Ricardo Pereira while Marc Albrighton returns to start with Kelechi Iheanacho also starting with Hamza Choudhury coming in too.

-Manchester United could have Luke Shaw back at left back, while Aaron Wan-Bissaka is expected to start at right back after Timothy Fosu-Mensah started against West Ham.
-Eric Bailly, like Shaw, will be given a chance to prove his fitness.
+How the Foxes line up for our final 2019/20 Premier League game 🔵#LeiMun @eToro

 What they’re saying